sheemambabu/CMPE-297-Special-Topics/Assignment_4/Readme.md

 c) nlp task

-Note: If the Ipynb files are not opening, please go to https://nbviewer.org/ and the paste the github link.
+**Note**: If the Ipynb files are not opening, please go to https://nbviewer.org/ and the paste the github link.